wp-plugins/oik-privacy-policy/readme.txt

 1. Sample generated page: from What is a cookie?

 == Upgrade Notice ==
+= 1.3=
+* Tested with WordPress 4.0.
+Now dependent upon oik v2.2 or higher.

+= 1.2 =
+* Now dependent upon oik base plugin v2.1 or higher for a localized version

 = 1.1 =
 * Depends upon oik version 1.17 or higher.